Ontica/Empiria.Budgeting/Transactions/README.md

-﻿# Empiria Budgeting Management System - Transactions Module
+﻿# Empiria Budget Transactions Module

 Manages budget transactions and their entries.